Study Abroad and “Course Equivalency”

-At Baruch College, credit for study abroad is awarded strictly on the basis of course equivalency.
-In other words, any course you take at a foreign university or on a study abroad program must closely match a course offered at Baruch in terms of content and academic level.
-All Baruch students who study abroad must have the courses they wish to take abroad approved by the chair of the relevant Baruch department.
-The Course Equivalency Approval Request (CEAR) Form has been designed to facilitate the approval of courses at foreign institutions.
+At Baruch College, credit for study abroad is awarded strictly on the basis of what we call course equivalency.
+What this means is that any course you take at a foreign university or on a Study Abroad Program must closely match a course offered at Baruch in terms of content and academic level.
+The Baruch Application to Study Abroad requires you to request for each course you plan to take abroad that it will be approved for Baruch College credit.
+We call this a Course Equivalency Approval Request (CEAR for short).

 - Short description of the course’s topic